 1. Kitty is Over-Enthusiastic When Playing

 Part of play is learning to hunt and deal with prey.
 So it’s natural that claws and teeth come into the equation.
-When cats are not conditioned into appropriate play, they can learn problematic behavior, even when they don’t intend to inflict damage.
+When cats are not conditioned into appropriate play, they can learn problematic and aggressive behavior, even when they don’t intend to inflict damage.

-The best advice is to play with your cat as often as possible and provide toys that stimulate enough activity to burn off that excess energy.
+The best advice is to play with your cat as often as possible and provide toys that stimulate them with enough activity to burn off that excess energy.
 You may also want to make a game of acquiring food.
-Several ingenious toys and devices on the market make food a part of cat play.
+Several ingenious chewy toys and devices on the market make food a part of cat play.

 Young kittens and juvenile cats should also be conditioned into acceptable play.
-Change up the toys from time to time to keep the kitty interested, too.
+Change up their toys from time to time to keep the kitty interested, too.
 At least when it comes to playing, your cat should be able to play safely – for it and you.

 2. Your Cat Attacks You in Fear Mode